OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Segmentation

-- Justify the decision on why hardware uses segment registers during translation
+- Design address spaces before and after segmentation
-- Compare and contrast fined-grained and coarse-grained segmentation with addresses
+- Avoid segmentation faults when referring to addresses
-- Solve problems using segmentation, to build a more effective virtualization memory
+- Determine the segment that an address is in based on how that address was formed

 ### Paging